NashaFlee25/weatherdashboard_DunashaPayne/data/screenshots/README.md

-This folder is for storing images and screenshots related to the Weather Dashboard project.
+# Screenshots

+This folder contains project screenshots and documentation images.